GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 ## Challenges

 - Challenge 1: Your first day as SRE
-- Challenge 2: There are others
+- Challenge 2: Yes, there are others
-- Challenge 3: Your first set of SLOs
+- Challenge 3: SLOs: Not Just Another Acronym
 - Challenge 4: Let the monitoring begin
-- Challenge 5: Implementing SLOs on the dashboard
+- Challenge 5: SLOs on the dashboard
 - Challenge 6: Stay alert
+- Challenge 6: Whats really UP, doc?

 ## Prerequisites

 - Your own GCP project with Editor IAM role.